4shortiia/4shortiia/README.md

 **Hi there👋  I'm Nora❄️**

 <h1>**👩🏻‍💻 About Me:**</h1>
-💡 I decided to start learning programming because it’s the field where I feel I can truly find myself.
+<span>💡 I decided to start learning programming because it’s the field where I feel I can truly find myself.</span>
-🚀 Step by step, I’m building my skills and gaining experience.
+<span>🚀 Step by step, I’m building my skills and gaining experience.</span>
-🌱 I strongly believe that with dedication and curiosity, I can become a future Front-end developer.
+<span>🌱 I strongly believe that with dedication and curiosity, I can become a future Front-end developer.</span>
-📍 Tbilisi, Georgia 🇬🇪
+<span>📍 Tbilisi, Georgia 🇬🇪</span>